nluisetto/flowershop/README.md

 ## Known issues

 - When running the application though the Docker image, the currency symbol is not rendered correctly
+- Link in the TOC do not work

 <p align="right">(<a href="#top">back to top</a>)</p>